-The following table shows the breakdown of breakfast, lunch, and dinner components of the maximum daily reimbursement (per diem) rates for meals and incidental expenses while in travel status.
+The following tables show the breakdown of breakfast, lunch, and dinner components of CONUS meal and incidentals rates while in travel status.
+M&IE is based upon where travelers are lodged.
 Travelers must be lodged overnight to claim.
-M&IE is calculated based upon where the traveler was lodged.

 The M&IE rates differ by travel location.
-View the per diem rate for your primary destination to determine which M&IE rates apply.
+For FY2016, view the per diem rate for your primary destination to determine which M&IE rates apply.

-- The rates are effective from October 1 through September 30 of each year.
-Please be sure that you have chosen the correct year when looking up a per diem rate.
-For example, October 1, 2010 – September 30, 2011 is considered Fiscal Year 2011.
+Per Diems are effective from October 1 through September 30 of each year.
+Be sure to choose the correct year when looking up per diem rates.
+For example, October 1, 2015 – September 30, 2016 is considered Fiscal Year 2016.

-- Travelers may use the entire M&IE rate per day.
-Because incidentals are now included in the per diems, miscellaneous tips will no longer be reimbursed.
+Travelers may use the entire M&IE rate per day.
+Because incidentals are included in the per diems, miscellaneous tips are not reimbursed.
 Examples of incidentals include fees and tips given to baggage carriers, bellhops, and hotel maids; transportation to places where meals are taken; and laundry and dry cleaning necessary while in travel status.